-A) You may have on your pop-up blocker.
-There are two ways to turn off Pop-Up Blocker:
+A) You may have a pop-up blocker on your web browser.
+There are two ways to turn off Pop-Up Blockers:

 Hold down the “Ctrl” key, while you click on “UFCC Sign On.”
 Continue holding down the key until a new page appears with your UFCC Welcome Page.